ATH Gen2 Waveguides

 Fig.1 - Calculated polar map (A520G2)

-The whole range of the T520 adapters can be used with all the waveguide bodies.
+The whole range of the adapters can be used with all the Gen2 waveguide bodies.
 The corresponding ANSI/CEA-2034-A [4] reports for some chosen combinations are shown in Figure 2.
-The data for these reports has been normalized for 5° off axis, meaning that they represent the performace of the device with the frequency response at 5° equalized to being perfectly flat.
+For convenience, the data for these reports has been normalized to 5° off axis, meaning that they represent the performace of the device with the frequency response at 5° equalized to being perfectly flat.

 Fig.2 - ANSI/CEA-2034-A reports (BEM simulated)